rayrwang/kine/README.md

 - Vertical speed indicator?
 Move speed to left?
 - Spear elytra
 - Mace fall
-- Kill aura
-	- Takes into account number of enemies (spam for more, cooldown for fewer)
 - Activate elytra if fall (could be annoying)
 - Warning sounds
 - More settings for enabling/disabling & finer control